Germany Dependent Permit

 The German government encourages family reunification and permits immigrant workers to bring their family members and relatives to Germany on a temporary or permanent basis.
-The Germany Dependent Visa is also known as the Family Reunion Visa and is a special visa for this purpose.
+The Germany Dependent Permit is also known as the Family Reunion Visa and is a special permit for this purpose.

 Immigrant workers who wish to bring their family members to Germany must meet the following conditions:

 - Have enough income to support them and their family

 - Have enough funds to provide housing for the family

 - Family members must have basic understanding of the German language